 How to Prepare an Adoptive Parent Portfolio

 Adoptive parents wanting to adopt a baby in the US must prepare an adoptive parent portfolio, also known as an adoptive parent profile.
-To learn more about how to prepare an adoptive parent profile, host Dawn Davenport interviewed Madeleine Melcher, an adoptee, mother of three through adoption, the owner of Our Journey to You (an adoption portfolio design company), and author of the new book How to Create a Successful Adoption Portfolio: Easy Steps to Help You Produce the Best Adoption Profile and Prospective Birthparent Letter; and Aki Parker, the National Marketing and Design Associate at the North Carolina branch of the Independent Adoption Center.
-In addition to marketing/designing nationally, she has also worked with adoptive families providing consultation on their letters and online profiles.
+To learn more about how to prepare an adoptive parent profile, host Dawn Davenport interviewed an adoptee, mother of three through adoption, the owner of Our Journey to You (an adoption portfolio design company), and author of the new book How to Create a Successful Adoption Portfolio: Easy Steps to Help You Produce the Best Adoption Profile and Prospective Birthparent Letter; as well as a marketing/design professional who has worked with adoptive families providing consultation on their letters and online profiles.

 - What is an adoptive parent profile or an adoptive parent portfolio?

 - Why do adoptive parents have to prepare them?

 - What is meant by an Dear Expectant Parent Letter or a Dear Birth Mother Letter?

 - What should be included in an adoptive parent profile?

 - What type of pictures should you include in your adoption portfolio?
 What type of pictures to avoid?

 - How long should the adoption profile be?